hasadna/open-bus-map-search/CONTRIBUTING.md

 Click [here](https://gitpod.io/#https://github.com/hasadna/open-bus-map-search) to
 open project in Gitpod

+# Running the project on a local environment
 Follow these steps to run the project on your local machine:

 1. **Fork the Repository:**